 Full disclosure: The products offered in this post are complimentary from Cook IT Allergy Free.
 However, this review is not a paid one and the opinions expressed are strictly my own.

 UPDATE: This giveaway is now closed.
-The winners are shown below.
+The winners have been notified.
 (Note that if winners do not have a blog to identify them, their comment is shown.)
 Congratulations!
 You all will be receiving an email from Kim (Cook IT Allergy Free) shortly.
 For those gfe readers who entered, but didn’t win, please remember that the final giveaway package from the Suite of Sweets for Sweethearts (SSS) event will also include this app.
 So be sure to comment on all SSS posts and feel free to do the additional entry options as well.
-Brittany–“Beautiful kitchen and yummy food!
-Looks like a great time all around!”

 I’m back with the second day of Suite of Sweets for Sweethearts.
 Today I’m sharing Kim Maes of Cook IT Allergy Free—the app and the blog.
 Many of you already know Kim.
 She has a fantastic blog with simply amazing recipes that are easy to make, delicious, and good for you.
 Her recipe photos and invitingly written posts make you want to be in her kitchen with her chatting about romantic songs, making up silly poems, sharing some delightful girl talk, and, of course, cooking and eating.